jundalisay/sp/content/en/research/marx/german/chapter-1/part-a.md

 It was a revolution that made the French Revolution seem like child’s play, a world struggle beside which the struggles of the Diadochi [successors of Alexander the Great] appear insignificant.

-Principles ousted one another, heroes of the mind overthrew each other with unheard-of rapidity, and in the three years 1842-45 more of the past was swept away in Germany than at other times in three centuries.
+- Principles ousted one another.
+- Heroes of the mind overthrew each other rapidly
+- In the three years 1842-45 more of the past was swept away in Germany than at other times in three centuries.

 All this took place in the realm of pure thought.